 For example, a typical smoke test involves:

 In brief, Smoke Testing makes sure that build is testable or not received from the development team.
-It is also named as the “Day 0” check and performed on the build level.
+It is also named as the “Day 0” check and performed on the building level.
 It saves time as you don’t have to test the whole application if the core functionalities of the program are not working.
 So, the primary focus will be the core application workflow in case of the Smoke testing.

-Sanity Testing is a special type of software testing performed after receiving a software build with little changes in code or functionality to ascertain that certain bugs have been fixed in advanced to resolve workflow issues.
+Sanity Testing is a special type of software testing performed after receiving a software build with little changes in code or functionality to ascertain that certain bugs have been fixed in advance to resolve workflow issues.
 The goal of sanity testing is to determine that the proposed functionalities are working roughly as expected.
 If sanity testing fails then the build is rejected directly to save time and costs that are involved in more rigorous testing.

 The objective of sanity testing is not to verify the core functionalities thoroughly bit to determine that the developer has applied some rationality while building a software program.
 For example, if your scientific calculator fives the result of 2+2=5! for the instance, then there is no need to check the advanced functionalities like trigonometry calculations or more.